 Blankets and soft foam can be suffocation risks for young babies, which is why it is better to have them sleep in a co-sleeper specifically made for them.

-Firstly, it can make it easier to transition your baby to her own crib or bed, when the time comes.
+It can make it easier to transition your baby to her own crib or bed when the time comes.